-Remember, a cat will never smell by choice.
-If it had its way, your cat would remain completely undetectable by scent 24/7.
+A cat will never smell by choice.
+If she had her way, your cat would remain completely undetectable by scent 24/7.
 Cats cannot physically tell us when they’re feeling unwell.
 Also, the physical signs are sometimes tough to detect.
 A foul smell is a key giveaway.

 If you hold your breath every time your cat passes, get them to a healthcare professional.
-It will make your home smell much more appealing, and potentially save your pet’s life.
+It will make your home smell much more appealing and may save your pet’s life.

 Should I Wash My Cat So That They Don’t Smell Bad?

 Baths are the natural enemies of cats.
 Many felines will fiercely resist any attempts to wash them.
 This is not usually a problem as most cats will take care of their cleaning needs through grooming.
 Senior cats are likely to struggle due to physical limitations.